ezopus/FarmersMarketApp/README.md

 <br>

 ### basics
-The project is titled **"Farmers Market App"** and is intended to be a local online farmers market place where people can have access to and buy local products from farms across the land, giving each registered user to act as a farmer and in turn offer his own produce to the market.
+The project is titled **"Farmers Market App"** and is intended to be a local online farmers market place where people can have access to and buy local products from farms across the land, letting each registered user to also register as a farmer and in turn offer his own produce to the market.
 The app should work as a platform and present an easy way for users to take advantage of a streamlined farm-to-table approach for more individual and authentic gastronomic experiences.
 Who doesn't love a real cheese or a great english breakfast with free-range eggs and grilled sausages, right?
 <br>

 ### setup